H-1B Registration Starts March 1, 2020.

 President Obama will announce a major executive action on immigration reform on Thursday, the White House said today.
 In his address to the nation, president Obama will lay out his plan to fix our broken immigration system.The president will use an 8 p.m.
 EST address Thursday to announce his measures.
 The president will then travel to Del Sol High School Las Vegas on Friday and will sign the executive actions.

 Immigration activists, frustrated with the rate of deportations under Obama and further exasperated with the delay in Obama's immigration action, have been urging the White House to go big and expand the deferred deportation order in a way that allows the maximum number of people to stay.
 But many who have been watching the process closely believe the eventual announcement will fall short of those appeals.

 As early as this week, officials said, Mr. Obama is expected to announce plans to shield up to five million people from deportation and provide work permits for many of them.
 Mr. Obama’s actions come after a concerted lobbying campaign by immigration advocates demanding presidential action in the face of 400,000 deportations every year.
-The announcement of this plan could be pushed off until next month but not be delayed to next year.

 The House Judiciary Subcommittee on Immigration and Border Security will be addressing the Dream Act July 23, 2013.
 The committee will be working on proposing a bill that will address the “immigration Status of Illegal Immigrants Brought to the U.S. as Children.”
 The House of Representatives is tentatively calling the new bill they plan to propose the Kids Act while the very similar Senate Bill is called the Dream Act.